YijinHuang/CiLA/README.md

 # CiLA: CLIP-informed Lesion Attribute Learning

-This is the pytorch implementation of the paper submitted to MICCAI 2025:
+This is the pytorch implementation of the paper submitted to MICCAI 2026:

-> Anonymous, "Enhancing Fundus Self-supervised Learning via CLIP-informed Lesion Attribute Learning", under review, 2025.
+> Anonymous, "CiLA: Knowledge-Preserving Self-Supervised Adaptation of CLIP for Fundus Imaging", under review, 2026.

 ## Dataset